john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

  * Two Fathers were laid to rest in the Blue Mountains, and they founded the lines of the [Broadbeams](http://tolkiengateway.net/wiki/Broadbeams) and the [Firebeards](http://tolkiengateway.net/wiki/Firebeards) who later lived in [Nogrod](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Nogrod) and [Belegost](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Belegost).
  * Four other Fathers were laid down in the far East, and we know the least about their people's, except that they arose in the [Orocarni](http://tolkiengateway.net/wiki/Orocarni) and formed the clans [Ironfists](http://tolkiengateway.net/wiki/Ironfists), [Stiffbeards](http://tolkiengateway.net/wiki/Stiffbeards), [Blacklocks](http://tolkiengateway.net/wiki/Blacklocks), and [Stonefoots](http://tolkiengateway.net/wiki/Stonefoots).
 * [Nogrod](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Nogrod) and [Belegost](https://en.wikipedia.org/wiki/Minor_places_in_Beleriand#Belegost) founded by Dwarves in the same long year as [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29) was founded by Durin the Deathless.
-* The Dwarves of Nogrod and Belegost are met by the [Sindar](https://en.wikipedia.org/wiki/Sindar), establishing trade.
+* The Dwarves of Nogrod and Belegost are met by the [Sindarian Elves](https://en.wikipedia.org/wiki/Sindar), establishing trade.
 * The Dwarves of Belegost and the Sindarian Elves build the great underground Elven city of [Menegroth](https://en.wikipedia.org/wiki/Doriath).
 * -1: The moon rises for the first time.
 * 1: The sun rises for the first time.
 * 1: Humans are awakened by Ilúvatar in [Hildórien](https://en.wikipedia.org/wiki/Minor_places_in_Arda#Hild.C3.B3rien).
-* c 60–200: Melkor is absent from Angband, after discovering Men.
-Persuaded by Melkor, Men stop worshipping Iluvatar and turn to evil, but some revolt: the Atanatári.
-These travel to the West in search for the Valar, aided by Avari Elves and Dwarves.
-According to legend, Men now lose the gift to die at will as the result of divine punishment, and are doomed to lead short life-spans at the end of which death takes them by force.
+* c 60–200: Melkor is absent from his great fortress [Angband](https://en.wikipedia.org/wiki/Angband), after discovering Humans.
+Persuaded by Melkor, humans stop worshipping Ilúvatar and turn to evil, but some revolt: the Atanatári.
+Dwarves and Avari Elves aid the people in travelling West in search of the Valar.
+As divine punishment, humans lose the gift to die at will, and are doomed to lead short life-spans at the end of which death takes them by force.
 * 150: The Dwarves renew their trade in [Beleriand](https://en.wikipedia.org/wiki/Beleriand).
-[Caranthir](https://en.wikipedia.org/wiki/List_of_Middle-earth_Elves#Caranthir) meets them.

 ### Second Age

-The second age lasted 3441 years, and the Dwarven people were conspicuously absent from the affairs of Elves and Humans during this time. *This suggests they were quite busy with something else.*
+The second age lasts 3441 years, and the Dwarven people are conspicuously absent from the affairs of Elves and Humans during this time. *This suggests they were quite busy with something else.*

-* c 750-1500: The two greatest craftsman of the age, the Elven Lord of Eregion [Celebrimbor](https://en.wikipedia.org/wiki/Celebrimbor) and Dwarf [Narvi](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Narvi), built the [Doors of Durin](http://tolkiengateway.net/wiki/Doors_of_Durin): the West gate of [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29).
-These gates were designed to foster the great peace and interactions between Dwarves and Elves.
+* c 750-1500: The two greatest craftsman of the age, the Elven Lord of Eregion [Celebrimbor](https://en.wikipedia.org/wiki/Celebrimbor) and Dwarf [Narvi](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Narvi), build the [Doors of Durin](http://tolkiengateway.net/wiki/Doors_of_Durin): the West gate of [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29).
+These gates were designed to aid the great friendship and trade between Dwarves and Elves.
 * c 1500-1590: [Sauron](https://en.wikipedia.org/wiki/Sauron) the Deceiver gives [seven rings of power](http://tolkiengateway.net/wiki/Seven_Rings) to seven Dwarf Kings.
  * It is likely that Celebrimbor gave Durin his ring directly, not Sauron.
- * But Dwarves are not as easily corrupted as Elves and Humans.
-The rings made their wearers more greedy.
+ * Dwarves are not as easily corrupted as Elves and Humans.
+Their rings do not corrupt them; the wearers are given great power, though they are perhaps more greedy than they were.
- * Four of these rings were destroyed by Dragons, but Sauron was able to retrieve two during the Second Age.
+ * Four of these rings were destroyed by Dragons, but Sauron was able to retrieve two more during the Second Age.
  * *It is likely that one ring was given to the leader of each of the seven [Dwarven clans](http://tolkiengateway.net/wiki/Dwarves#Origin).*
 * 3430: [Durin IV](https://en.wikipedia.org/wiki/Durin#Durin_IV) joins the [Last Alliance of Elves and Men](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#War_of_the_Last_Alliance) with an army of Dwarves in the fight against Sauron.
-* 3434: The Last Alliance defeats Sauron's forces in [Battle of Dagorlad](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#War_of_the_Last_Alliance); and the Siege of [Barad-dûr](https://en.wikipedia.org/wiki/Barad-d%C3%BBr) begins.
+* 3434: The Last Alliance defeats Sauron's forces in the [Battle of Dagorlad](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#War_of_the_Last_Alliance); and the Siege of [Barad-dûr](https://en.wikipedia.org/wiki/Barad-d%C3%BBr) begins.
-* 3441: [Durin IV](https://en.wikipedia.org/wiki/Durin#Durin_IV) leads 50,000-60,000 Dwarves in the final battle where [Isildur](https://en.wikipedia.org/wiki/Isildur) cuts the [One Ring](https://en.wikipedia.org/wiki/One_Ring) from Sauron's finger.
+* 3441: Alongside Elves and Men, [Durin IV](https://en.wikipedia.org/wiki/Durin#Durin_IV) leads 50,000-60,000 Dwarves in the final battle of the Siege of Barad-dûr.
+[Isildur](https://en.wikipedia.org/wiki/Isildur) cuts the [One Ring](https://en.wikipedia.org/wiki/One_Ring) from Sauron's finger, ending the war.

 ### Third Age

-The third age lasted 3021 years, and during this time the number of Dwarves on Arda starts to shrink.
+The third age lasts 3021 years, and during this time the number of Dwarves on Arda appears to decrease.

-* 1980: Dwarven mithril miners in [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29) delve too greedily and too deep, and awaken the Balrog called [Durin's Bane](http://tolkiengateway.net/wiki/Durin's_Bane), which kills King Durin VI.
+* 1980: Dwarven [mithril](https://en.wikipedia.org/wiki/Mithril) miners in [Khazad-dûm](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29) delve too greedily and too deep, and awaken the [Balrog](https://en.wikipedia.org/wiki/Balrog) called [Durin's Bane](http://tolkiengateway.net/wiki/Durin's_Bane), which kills [King Durin VI](https://en.wikipedia.org/wiki/Durin#Durin_VI).
-* 1981: Durin VI's son, [Nain I](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#N.C3.A1in_I) is killed by the Durin's Bane, and Dwarves abandon Khazad-dûm and start calling it Moria, meaning "Black Pit".
+* 1981: Durin VI's son, [Nain I](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#N.C3.A1in_I) is killed by the Durin's Bane, and Dwarves abandon Khazad-dûm; they start calling it Moria, meaning "Black Pit".
 * 1999: [Thrain I](http://tolkiengateway.net/wiki/Thr%C3%A1in_I) founded [Erebor](http://tolkiengateway.net/wiki/Lonely_Mountain) as the [Kingdom Under the Mountain](http://tolkiengateway.net/wiki/Kingdom_under_the_Mountain) after fleeing [Durin's Bane](http://tolkiengateway.net/wiki/Durin's_Bane) in Khazad-dûm.
 * 2210: King Thorin I [leaves Erebor](http://tolkiengateway.net/wiki/Third_Age_2210), and goes north to the [Grey Mountains](http://tolkiengateway.net/wiki/Grey_Mountains), where the remnants of Durin's Folk are gathering.
 * 2570-2589: [The War of the Dwarves and Dragons](https://en.wikipedia.org/wiki/Middle-earth_wars_and_battles#War_of_the_Dwarves_and_Dragons) was fought between the Dwarves of the [Grey Mountains](http://tolkiengateway.net/wiki/Grey_Mountains) and the fire drakes from the Northern Waste.
 The Dwarves eventually lose and flee to resettle in Erebor and the Iron Hills.